gmlewis/bible-codes/TheLittleBook.md

 The LITTLE BOOK of Revelation Chapter 10
 The BITTER SWEET

-I am he who gave my sinless blood for the sinners, that they may inherit eternal life.
+I am he who gave my sinless blood for the sinners, that they may inherit eternal life.
-I am the son of God come in the flesh.
+I am the son of God come in the flesh.
-I am the good shepherd.
+I am the good shepherd.
-I am he who came to my own and was rejected by my own.
+I am he who came to my own and was rejected by my own.
-I am the very Christ, chosen by my Father from the foundations of the world.
+I am the very Christ, chosen by my Father from the foundations of the world.
-I am that I am.
+I am that I am.
 My children, I tell you truly that I have outstretched my hand to a dying world for many Jubilees now, and my hand shall not always be outstretched in mercy and grace, though mercy and grace are ever with me.
 I have called many and many have refused.
 However, the ones I have called and chosen and sanctified and washed and cleansed and healed, those very ones will stand before my judgment seat and carry away great reward for their faithfulness.
 Though I have many works for you yet to accomplish and though you have done much for me and my name, I desire your full heart over your works.
 I desire that you turn to me and depart from your sins.
 Come clean to me as your Lord is at the ready with my healing hand outstretched that I may make you clean as the fresh snow.
 Though my hands were pierced, my atoning blood poured from them and from my body to the last drop.
 I gave my all so that you may live before our Father for all eternity.
 Verily, I didn’t atone for one sin, verily I didn’t atone for a few sins, verily I didn’t atone for many sins, but I atoned for all sins for all time.
 If you will but respond to me when I convict your hearts through my mighty spirit.
 Do you not understand that I have no desire to condemn you?
 There is one who has that desire and lusts for your demise and accuses you day and night before my Father, though I am your intercessor.
 He is cast down and defeated, yet why do you elevate the thief to a lofty place in your hearts when I have complete and utter victory over him and his kingdom that is soon to come to naught.
 Be still and be at peace and come to me with a humble heart.
 Know ye not that if you would judge yourselves, you would not be judged?
 Ask me to show you your life, as I will reveal many things to you so you may confess your faults and be made whole.